Imagery-Based Cognitive Therapy for Bipolar Disorder and Mood Instability

 Martina Di Simplicio

-, MD, PhD, is Clinical Senior Lecturer in Psychiatry at the Centre for Psychiatry, Imperial College London, United Kingdom, and Honorary Consultant Psychiatrist in the West London Mental Health Trust.
+, MD, PhD, is Clinical Senior Lecturer in Psychiatry at the Centre for Psychiatry, Imperial College London, United Kingdom, and Honorary Consultant Psychiatrist in the West London NHS Trust.
 Her research focuses on understanding the cognitive mechanisms that underlie psychopathology and that drive successful treatment of mental disorders.
 Dr. Di Simplicio investigates the role of mental imagery in regulating emotions, with the aim of developing innovative digital interventions for young people who experience mood instability and self-harm.
 She has published on emotion processing, neuroimaging, psychopharmacology, and mental imagery.

 Clinical psychologists, psychiatrists, clinical social workers, counselors, and psychiatric nurses.